Prepare for rising rates.

 Savings account returns rise.

 Banks are often inclined to raise rates of return on savings accounts when interest rates rise, but this isn’t always the case.
 “Bank balance sheets and total deposits have bloomed to more than they know what to do with,” Zhen says, citing pandemic-era stimulus payments.
 “While Fed interest rates may be increasing, banks might not have that same level of urgency to increase savings account rates alongside them.”
+The average annual yield on a standard savings account is 0.16% as of October.

 Money market account returns rise.

 Like savings accounts, money market funds can see a greater rate of return following an interest rate hike.
 Typically, a money market account offers a higher rate of return than most checking or savings accounts with lower rates of return less than 1% and high-yield money market accounts at nearly 2%.
+These funds often invest in financial instruments such as certificates of deposit, bankers’ acceptances and repurchase agreements.

 Mortgage costs may rise.